mist64/cbmbus_doc/5 TCBM.md

 		* reset of bits #6/#7 on UNTALK/UNLISTEN
 	* otherwise, uses serial IEC
 	* if drive has no power, detection fails – how?

-* basics
+---

+## Layer 2: Byte Transfer

+XXX

+### Sending Bytes

+For the transmission of a byte stream, 12 wires are used.
+DAV is owned by the computer, ACK and the two ST lines are owned by the device.

-	* DAV and DIO owned by sender
-	* ACK and ST owned by receiver
+DAV and the eight DIO lines are owned by the sender, and ACK and the two ST lines are owned by the receiver.

+* there is always a command, followed by a data byte

 	* ACK and DAV sometimes mean the opposite
 * byte output
 	* initial state